Skip to main content

 Compounding needs time and continuity.
 Irregular investing usually leads to buying late after optimism and pausing after drawdowns.

-A fixed contribution schedule reduces timing errors and decision fatigue.
+I would set a fixed contribution schedule.
+It reduces timing errors and decision fatigue.

 Why this works